 Iaspis has twelve studios in Sweden, nine of which are located in Stockholm, and three courtesy of Iaspis’ collaborative partners in Gothenburg, Malmö and Umeå.
 Studio residences for Swedish artists are allocated as grants.
 Only applicants who are Swedish citizens or whose main artistic practice is in Sweden are eligible for grants.
-Two of the studios are reserved for artists who have recently graduated from a Swedish art academy.
+Two of the studios are reserved for artists who have recently graduated from an art academy.

 Iaspis has a number of studios abroad for artists based in Sweden.
 Grant recipients are offered the use of a studio, a furnished apartment and a grant to cover costs for subsistence during their residency.
 Presently, artists based in Sweden can apply for a studio residency in Berlin, Beijing, Kairo, London, New York, Tokyo and Mexico City.